A good nighttime routine helps set you up for success the next day. Building one isn’t hard and these tips will help.

 Everyone’s nighttime routine will look a bit different but there are a few things you want to consider when making your nighttime routine.

 - When do you need to go to bed?
-Ideally you want to get 7-8+ hours of sleep, so count back from when you want to get up.
-Remember to account for time falling asleep, if like me you take awhile.
+Ideally, you want to get 7-8+ hours of sleep, so count back from when you want to get up.
+Remember to account for the time falling asleep, if like me you take awhile.
 And if you aren’t waking up rested add 15 minutes each night until you do feel rested in the morning.
 Some people need more sleep than others.

 - Write your to-do list.
 Be sure to go over your calendar and write your to-do list before bed.
 This can help get things off of your mind and help you sleep.

 - Get your clothes ready for the next day.
 If you work away from home or have kids that are going to school, set out clothes the night before.
 You don’t want to be searching for socks when you need to be getting out the door.